lintool/bfscan/README.md

 3. | On compressed  document vector of unique terms and their tfs | io.bfscan.ComUniqTermBFScanSpark
 4. | On uncompressed  document vector of unique terms and their tfs | io.bfscan.UniqTermBFScanSpark

 In addition, the package also contains classes to run Spark in `local` mode.
-Just add `Local` to the above classes to run it in local mode.
-For example, `io.bfscan.BFScanSpark.Local` will run Brute-Force Scan on uncompressed original document vector.
+Just add the suffix `Local` to the above classes to run it in local mode.
+For example, `io.bfscan.BFScanSparkLocal` will run Brute-Force Scan on uncompressed original document vector in local machine.

 **How to run:**

 Mode|  Command
 ----|---------
-Cluster | `spark-submit --class <appropriate class> --num-executors 100 --executor-memory 2G <jar file> <class arguments>` Local | `spark-submit --driver-memory 100G --class <appropriate class>  <jar file> <class arguments>`
+Cluster | `spark-submit --class <appropriate class> --num-executors 100 \ --executor-memory 2G <jar file> <class arguments>` Local | `spark-submit --driver-memory 100G --class <appropriate class>  <jar file> <class arguments>`

-If you just fire the command, it will tell you the necessary arguments.
+Enter a particular command, it will tell you the arguments it needs.

 License